 - Statistical summary 3 focuses on changes in labour market training, using the annual statistics as a basis.
 The Statistical summary 3 is usually published at the end of June.

-- Statistical summary 4 focuses on the labour market situation among foreigners.
+- Statistical summary 4 (for years 2009 and 2011) focuses on the labour market situation among foreigners.
 It uses both Employment Service Statistics and other data as its sources.

 Other statistical publications